Flag of the Federated States of Micronesia

 The flag of the Federated States of Micronesia was adopted on 30 November 1978.
 The blue field represents the Pacific Ocean.
 In an echo of U.S. heraldic practice, the stars represent the four federated states: Chuuk, Pohnpei, Kosrae and Yap, arranged like the points of the compass.
+It is based off the flag of the Trust Territory of the Pacific Islands.

 History

-The Trust Territory of the Pacific Islands was administered by the United States under the auspices of the United Nations after World War II.
-In the 1950s, the residents had protested the adoption of a flag, citing the lack of a cohesive identity for the disparate group of islands, and the scheme was dropped.
+At the start of the First World War, Japan occupied Micronesia, and in 1920, the newly formed League of Nations entrusted the islands to Japan.
+This was the beginning of the South Seas Mandate.
+This lasted until the American occupation, which began in 1944, but wasn't officially revoked until 1947.
+The United Nations then created the Trust Territory of the Pacific Islands (TTIP), which were transferred to the trusteeship of the United States.
+In the 1950s, the residents had protested the adoption of a flag, citing the lack of a cohesive identity for the disparate group of islands, and the scheme to create one was dropped.

 The trust territory first adopted a flag on 24 October 1962, which featured a design of six white stars around a shade of blue based on the flag of the United Nations.
 The flag was designed by Gonzalo Santos and officially approved in 1965 by the National Congress.
 The six stars represented the districts of Yap, Truk, Pohnpei, Palau, Marshall Islands, and Northern Mariana Islands; the latter three did not become part of the eventual Federated States of Micronesia (FSM) in 1979.

 A four-star variation of the former trust territory flag was adopted on 30 November 1978 prior to independence; Kosrae was split from Pohnpei and is represented by the fourth star.
 The blue shade based on the United Nations flag was substituted for a darker blue after the FSM ascended to the Compact of Free Association with the United States on 3 November 1986.